-Monitor various channels including Facebook and Twitter for relevant conversations and questions about the program.
-Draft responses to comments and questions and utilize social media as a critical tool in engaging with members of the Barrington community.
+The Program will monitor various channels including Facebook and Twitter for relevant conversations and questions about the program.
+Draft responses to comments and questions and utilize social media as a critical tool in engaging with members of the community.
+The Program will work with members of the Sustainability Committee that may be interested in using their personal social media to promote awareness and answer questions.

-Identify key social media influencers in the Municipality, including lawmakers, advocates and reporters.
-Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program
+The program will identify key social media influencers in the Municipality, including lawmakers, advocates and reporters.
+Develop a spreadsheet of the social media handles/accounts and reach out to them to keep them informed about the aggregation program.
+Important groups already identified: